MorrisHohoho/NOOB_BLOGS/docs/index.md

 - **Resources:** Some useful resources.

 ## Statement
-**If you are a current student, please refrain from plagiarizing coursework code.**
+**If you are a current student, please do not plagiarize coursework code.**

 - You can draw inspiration from the problem-solving approach, **but please do not plagiarize coursework code.**